 Tenants will also enjoy the convenience of Baselane, which allows residents to easily pay each month’s rent online.

 It also satisfies any needs for an interest-bearing account.
-Baselane’s accounts offer a highly competitive APY, which is substantially higher than most savings accounts.
+Baselane’s accounts offer a highly competitive APY, which is substantially higher than most savings accounts (see the latest APY in the product box below).

 Landlords can earn unlimited 1% cash back (and up to 5% cash back on home improvement spend) with Baselane’s rewards debit card, which can be used to pay for repairs and other property expenses.
 Better still: Each purchase made with the card is conveniently categorized.